 4) Biography page - The biography must:

 • Includes academic awards and achievements, school activities, community activities and plans for college.

 Essays which meet the criteria above will be accepted and judged equally on the following criteria:

 • Organization and proven topic

 • Grammar and spelling

 Awards at the chapter and state level may vary.
 Please contact the specific chairmen for more information.
 Awards at the national level are as follows:

 $5,000; a medal and recognition certificate; up to $500 toward travel expenses and one-night hotel stay for the winner and a chaperone at the annual SAR Congress.

 $1,000 and a recognition certificate

 The winning essay of the national contest will be submitted for publication in the SAR Magazine.
-Participants in this contest agree that their essay may be published in the SAR Magazine and on the SAR Knight Essay Contest webpage.
+Participants in this contest agree that their essays may be published in the SAR Magazine and on the SAR or State Knight Essay Contest webpage.
 Winning essay participants, on all levels, may be required to supply a tax identification number in order to receive their award.
-By entering this contest, all participants agree that if their essay is chosen as the national winning essay, it will be the property of the National Society of the Sons of the American Revolution (SAR).
-All participants further agree that the national winning essay may not be submitted to any other contest or used for any other purpose without the express permission of the national SAR Knight Essay Contest Chairman.
+By entering this contest, all participants agree that if their essay is chosen as one of the national winning essays, it will be the property of the National Society of the Sons of the American Revolution (SAR).
+All participants further agree that the national winning essays may not be submitted to any other contest or used for any other purpose without the express permission of the national SAR Knight Essay Contest Chairman.